 To make these energy bites, you’ll need the following ingredients:

-- 1/2 cup Lily’s dark chocolate premium baking chips
+- ½ cup of sugar-free dark chocolate baking chips (I used Lily’s brand)

 Making these no-bake peanut butter balls

-There is no baking, so the balls are ready to try now!
+- There is no baking, so the balls are ready to enjoy now!

 These easy peanut butter balls are slightly sweet from the honey and have a creamy flavor that comes from the peanut butter.